deepsquare-io/grid/docs/docs/05-deploy-deepsquare/40-workflow-api-reference/02-job.md

 Remap UID to root.
 Does not grant elevated system permissions, despite appearances.

-If the "default" (Pyxis) container runtime is used, it will use the `--container-remap-root` flags.
+If the "default" (Enroot) container runtime is used, it will use the `--container-remap-root` flags.

 If the "apptainer" container runtime is used, the `--fakeroot` flag will be passed.